dappconsulting/audits/README.md

 ## **About Me**:

-I'm an independent web3/smart contract security auditor, competing in competitive audit contests on Code4rena, Sherlock, Codehawks, Hats, Cantina, and bug bounty hunting on Immunefi.
+I'm a smart contract security auditor, competing in competitive audit contests on Code4rena, Sherlock, Codehawks, Hats, Cantina, and bug bounty hunting on Immunefi.
 My web3 security journey started in February 2023.

 ### Due to my smart contract auditing experience so far I'm familiar with the following: